 Access to clinical expertise is an essential part of the product development process for medical devices and pharmaceuticals.

-The Bill Mapleson Centre is a medical innovation business that collaborates extensively with the NHS and industry in developing innovative solutions to clinical problems, and successfully attract major innovation funding.
-They offer clinical and academic advice to industry during the development of novel products.
+The Bill Mapleson Centre, founded by Consultant Anaesthetist and MediWales Director, Professor Judith Hall OBE, is a state of the art centre for clinical training, medical equipment development and innovation.
+It collaborates extensively with the NHS and industry in developing innovative solutions to clinical problems, and successfully attracts major innovation funding.

 For advice on how to access appropriate clinical expertise in Wales please contact firstname.lastname@example.org